jojortz/jojoGPT/README.md

 ## Getting Started
 ### Installation
-From the root directory, run the following commands in your terminal:
+From the jojogpt-app directory, run the following commands in your terminal:

 #### 1. Install all dependencies